Survival Guide (7 of 7): Find, Hire & Work with a Software Developer, Successfully!

 Keep Knowledge Workers in the Loop

-The knowledge workers you used to provide initial information about the requirements of the app are probably the same ones you come back to for testing and feedback.
+The knowledge workers you used to provide initial information about the requirements of the app are probably the same ones you come back to for software testing and feedback.
 They should be users who are currently performing the tasks the app comprises.
 They can answer questions and give quality feedback because they know how they do their job when things are slow and when things are chaotic.
 Allowing the end users to have input during development also reduces resistance to a new system and creates buy-in and a feeling of ownership once the app is deployed.
 The end users who feel their voices have been heard during development will ultimately turn into the cheerleaders and champions of the project.

 Communication is Key

 As the custom software development process unfolds it is important to have clear and constant lines of communication.
 Communication was important in the pre-planning stages, but it’s even more critical now.
 You may have an internal vision of what the app should look and feel like.
 The developer is trying to turn that vision into an operational tool for you and needs detailed information to get there.

 Make sure you address the developer’s questions with clear answers.
 Don’t ignore the requests or get ahead of the program.
 Developers have to build things in a particular order.
 Help them stay on track by answering what is asked.
 It can mean the difference between “dead on” and “almost” in what you end up with.
 The quicker you respond, the faster you’ll see results.